stenwt/librarium/docusaurus-librarium/docs/docs-content/19-kubernetes-knowlege-hub/00-how-to/02-how-to-retrieve-images-from-private-registry.md

 ---
 title: "Retrieve Images from a Private Registry"
 metaTitle: "Retrieve Images from a Private Registry"
-metaDescription: "Create a Kubernetes Secret to retrieve images from a private registry."
+description: "Create a Kubernetes Secret to retrieve images from a private registry."
 icon: ""
-hideToC: false
-fullWidth: false
+hide_table_of_contents: false

 hiddenFromNav: false
 ---